A focused Meta-only engagement for a brand-new lash brand with a real product, a real story, and a niche no major lash brand owns yet.

 You're not a $50K/month brand asking me to optimize.
 You're a launch-phase brand asking me to build the engine.
 Different problem, different playbook.
 Here's the first 90 days.

 What "scaling from $3K/month" actually means: At Kemp's $25 hero AOV, the math only works if we lean on the $41.58 two-pack as the cold acquisition offer.
 That's not optional, that's the first strategic call.
-Industry beauty CPA averages $30 to $40 cold, so single-unit cold acquisition would lose money on day one.
+Single-unit cold acquisition would lose money on day one.
 The 2-pack pushes us into profitable territory and lets us scale spend instead of capping it.

 The question that matters most.
 Let me walk you through the real answer, not the surface-level one.